buerokratt/Installation-Guides/Q&A.md

 #### About
-##### Here are listed issues we have witnesed during installation and how to solve them
+##### Here are listed issues we have witnesed during installation and how to solve them  and also notices to remember

+#### Notice -
+While filing the configure.txt file or changint the calues manually, do not end the URL's with `/` as this will cause errors within the system.

 ##### Issue
 ###### Library "TEEMAD" does not load.